taskiq-python/taskiq/docs/guide/routing-and-flows.md

 subscription when a flow is resolved, but new code should call `subscribe()` directly.

+`TaskiqSubscription.task_names` is diagnostic listen-plan metadata.
+It records which task names caused the broker to listen to a flow, but it does not make the flow an inbound task router.
+Workers still execute messages by `TaskiqMessage.task_name`.

 Existing brokers can keep implementing `listen()` as before.
 New flow-aware brokers may use `get_subscribed_flows()` to subscribe to queues, topics, subjects or streams while the routing rules stay in the router.